clemcer/loggifly/docs/guide/config-structure.md

 ## Config Template

-Here is an example config.
+Here is a config template.
 This file automatically gets downloaded into your mounted `/config` directory.
 ::: details Config Template

 <<< @/configs/config_template.yaml{yaml}